Table of Contents:

 As you can see, you won’t be able to provide any proof, and you can’t specify who the account is impersonating when you are reporting from the mobile app, but the process is much easier.
 You can, however, use this option to submit a quick report, and you may follow up with another report from your desktop/web app later.

-However, a mobile report can still be effective, and Instagram may disable the fake account if they are able to gather enough findings.
+However, a mobile report can still be effective, and Instagram may delete the fake Instagram account if they are able to gather enough findings.

 You’ll need to provide proof of ownership and prepare the required documents to prove that your registered trademarks have been infringed.
 Having screenshots and other proof showing the account infringing your trademarks may also help.